jrzoe/vstacode/docs/code_server.md

 General workflow is to start a `tmux` session from the head node, request an interactive job from within that session, and then run the `run_vsc_sing.sh` script from within the interactive job.
 Tunnel into the server from you local machine with the provided `ssh` command,

+## Using GitHub Copilot within code-server

+GitHub Copilot is a very helpful LLM-based coding assistant that can help you write code faster.
+Unlike chatbots, this is integrated directly into your coding environment.
+At BCM, students and possibly some staff can get free access to GitHub Copilot Pro through [GitHub Education](https://github.com/education).
+GitHub Copilot Pro  provides access to better models, some of which offer unlimited usage.
+It's incredibly handy, so be sure to sign up if you're eligible!

+Normally, GitHub Copilot can be used within a local VS Code client by installing the GitHub Copilot extension from the extension marketplace.
+However, I believe only open-source extensions are found in the extension marketplace for code-server instances, so the GitHub Copilot extension is not available there.
+There is a workaround:

+1. Download the VSIX file for the GitHub Copilot extension from a browser on your local machine [here](https://marketplace.visualstudio.com/_apis/public/gallery/publishers/GitHub/vsextensions/copilot/latest/vspackage).
+Of note, you can't download with `curl` directly onto Taco - the downloaded VSIX file won't be valid, I'm not sure why.
+2. Transfer the VSIX file to Taco, e.g. with `scp` or `rsync`.
+3. Install the VSIX file within your code-server instance.
+To do this, navigate to the Extensions tab, click the three-dot menu at the top, and select "Install from VSIX...".
+Then, navigate to the location of the VSIX file you transferred to Taco and select it.
+You will then be prompted to sign in to your GitHub account to authorize the extension.
+After installation, the VSIX file can be deleted.

+Of note, the agent mode of GitHub Copilot doesn't work within code-server which is a major bummer, but the standard inline code suggestions and chat features are still incredibly helpful.